 Specials thanks to Ming Wang, Founder Route2China, and Monika Schweizer, Founder Outdoor Fitness, Personal Trainer, Männedorf/Switzerland.

 I’m the founder of Kessler Social Media.
-I’m a LinkedIn marketing strategist, trainer, lecturer and international speaker.
-I empower and consult CEOs, business people, companies in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, and find top talent using LinkedIn marketing.
+I’m a Linkedin marketing strategist, trainer, lecturer and international speaker.
+I empower and consult CEOs, business people, companies, executive job seekers, in Switzerland and English speaking countries to boost influence, earn more business, identify potential clients, and find top talent using Linkedin marketing.